sul-cidr/josquin-ribbon/README.md

 This site is organized using [Jekyll](https://jekyllrb.com/).
 Jekyll runs automatically on [GitHub Pages](https://pages.github.com/), which is the main deployment strategy at the moment.

 To run this site on your own machine, you'll need a working [Ruby](https://www.ruby-lang.org/en/documentation/installation/) environment.
 (For windows, you can download and run [RubyInstaller for Windows](https://rubyinstaller.org/).
-For Linux or Macm you can use [rvm](http://rvm.io)).
+For Linux or Mac you can use [rvm](http://rvm.io)).
 Then use the following commands:

 ```
 # Install Jekyll on your machine (only required once).